allebd/ReactReduxSassStarterkit/README.md

 # ReactReduxBoilerplateApp
-A Starter Kit to get started on a UI Project with Reactjs, Redux and Sass.
+A Starter Kit to get started on a User Interface (UI) Project with Reactjs, Redux and Sass.

 ## Step 1